Writeup for the 2020 H1-415-CTF : The nice version

 But.. then.. i dont need to update it on github and githack anymore… doh!

-I tried a js-file hosted elsewhere than on raw.githack.com and it works perfectly well.
+I tried a js-file hosted elsewhere than on raw.githack.com

 No CSP on this page (or not any CSP that affects us yet anyways)…